cbshnrh/cbshnrh.github.io/_pages/about.md

 ---

 # About Me
 I am currently an **Assistant Professor** at Great Bay University in China.
 I received my Ph.D. degree in Information and Communication Engineering from Fudan University in June 2025.
 Prior to that, I received my Bachelor's degree in Communication Engineering from Fudan University in June 2021.
-My doctoral research was supervised first by the late Prof. **Yi Jiang**, and later by Prof. **Xin Wang**, focusing on sequence designs and signal processing for communications.
+My doctoral research was supervised first by the late Prof. **Yi Jiang**, and later by Prof. **Xin Wang**, focusing on sequence design and signal processing for communications.

 # Research Interests